Lead asset OT-003

-By 2050 the global patient population with Central Nervous System (CNS) disorders will experience significant growth, adding to the huge unmet medical need of today.
+By 2050, the global patient population with central nervous system disorders will grow significantly, adding to an already sobering unmet medical need.

-Do not fully recover from Major Depressive Disorder on antidepressant medication
+Of patients do not fully recover from Depression on antidepressant medications

 Problem

-Multiple disease hallmarks underlie CNS disorders including neuronal loss, synaptic and neuronal dysfunction, pathological protein aggregation, inflammation and mitochondrial dysfunction.
+Multiple disease hallmarks underlie central nervous system disorders, including neuronal loss, synaptic and neuronal dysfunction, pathological protein aggregation, inflammation and mitochondrial dysfunction.
 These processes drive progressive loss of neurons, leading to impairment in memory, cognition, behavior and motor function.

 Target